• Products

 1. Taxes: Beware of the Bite

 If income is received from sources other than Social Security, your clients may have to pay taxes on a portion of their benefits.
 Taxation really isn’t determined by a person’s age, but by their income level and tax bracket.
-For example, if a married couple file jointly, and their income is above $44,000, up to 85% of their Social Security benefits could be subject to taxation.5 (See "Income Taxes And Your Social Security Benefit" at ssa.gov for more information.)
+For example, if a married couple file jointly, and their income is above $44,000, up to 85% of their Social Security benefits could be subject to taxation.6 (See Publication 915 (2024), Social Security and Equivalent Railroad Retirement Benefits, at irs.gov for more information.)
 A qualified tax professional can provide additional guidance on tax-related issues.

 Start Social Security Conversations Now

 Social Security was never intended to be a retirement plan on its own.
 Relying on it without independent savings can be extremely risky.
-Generally, clients will need about 70% of their pre-retirement earnings to maintain their pre-retirement standard of living.
-With average earnings, Social Security retirement benefits will replace only about 40%.6
+Most financial professionals say their clients will need about 70% to 80% of their pre-retirement earnings to live comfortably in retirement.
+With average earnings, Social Security retirement benefits will replace only about 43%.7

 If your clients don’t understand the factors that can significantly detract from their Social Security income, they could be in for a rude awakening.
 There's no perfect time to begin taking Social Security benefits, but knowing the potential effects of timing, work, and taxes can help your clients make the most informed decisions.